godotengine/godot-docs/getting_started/step_by_step/resources.rst

-Up to this tutorial, we focused on the :ref:`Node <class_Node>` class in Godot as that's the one you use to code behavior and and most of the engine's features rely on them.
+Up to this tutorial, we focused on the :ref:`Node <class_Node>` class in Godot as that's the one you use to code behavior and most of the engine's features rely on them.
 There is another datatype that is just as important:
 :ref:`Resource <class_Resource>`.